 Also, if we or a Collaborator wants to use your Data or DNA Samples in a manner beyond what is described in this Informed Consent or to conduct research unrelated to the Purpose, we will first contact you to see if you’re interested in hearing about this new research opportunity and if you are interested in possibly providing additional informed consent.

 8. Are there any risks to me?

 There are no physical risks involved with providing a DNA Sample and having your Data used in this Project.
-There are some potential other risks to participating in the Project:
+There are some potential risks to participating in the Project as follows:

-- When DNA Samples are physically transferred from us to Collaborators, there is a potential risk that the samples could be lost or taken while in transit or storage.
-We take precautions to reduce the likelihood that this will happen and DNA Samples are not transferred with your name or contact information.
+- When Biological Samples are physically transferred from us to Collaborators, there is a potential risk that the samples could be lost or stolen while in transit or storage.
+We take precautions to reduce the likelihood that this will happen and your Biological Samples are not transferred with your name or contact information.